ridlees/Techwriting_journal/README.md

 #### [Jodie Putrino: Treating Documentation like Code: a Practical Account](https://www.youtube.com/watch?v=Mzu-c-FoOdw)<a name="DLC"></a>
 How to create docs with code? -> choose the right Tools (Sphinx?), automate what you can, collaborate, AGILE (define, then design and adapt).Write -> review (push request) -> test (Some sort of tools, toolset, checks) -> publish (rst for writing)
 >__TAKE AWAYS__: Nobody cares if you use automatizations or not, they care how to solve their issue.
 Create the best possible experience for the readers.

+#### [Jen Lambourne: Research Like You're Wrong](https://www.youtube.com/watch?v=aCNbVf9Id5Y) <a name="Research"></a>
+You are not the user, you personally know more than the user about product, research what users need (their motivation, needs and language).
+User research is team sport (don't do it yourself), it can be done anytime (start is good but other time is also good), find out what do you know (so you can find the news things), User Research [Kanban](!https://trello.com/b/mh4R1J1G/user-research-knowledge-kanban), Question everything and try to prove me wrong, small people (5-7) is enough, but keep the rules of scientific sample.
+(What do they expect?
+Mights and more), Hawtorne effect (if under scope, you moderate your results), beware of leading questions, subjective interpretations, wants != needs (as a _person_ I need _something_ so that _something_) (Explain data source, label interpretations, answer hypothesis, make it understandable)
+>__TAKE AWAYS__: Critiques are not personal :D but take research like an academical research, talk less, think more and gather data from all people, analysis take time, wants are not needs. (@jenny_anne)